![]() |

 |

-Successful Basketball CoachingSasa Cvetkovic identifies a few necessary skills that can make you a useful basketball coach at any level.
+Successful Basketball CoachingSasa Cvetkovic identifies a few necessary skills to make you a useful basketball coach at any level.
 Have you been hired for a coaching job?
 Or have you just been handed your daughter's little league team and wished good luck?
-Coaching can be a daunting task, but we have compiled a list of proven techniques that can make a world of difference in how well you connect with your players and how much effort you can get out of them.
+Coaching can be daunting, but we have compiled a list of proven techniques that can make a world of difference in how well you connect with your players and how much effort you can get out of them.
 It only takes a few basic skills that can make you a very effective coach at any level.

-Winning AttributesThese attributes are passed on from the coach to the team, and if you fully embrace them, will produce winners.
+Winning AttributesThese attributes are passed on from the coach to the team, and if fully embraced, they will produce winners.
 RespectA coach and his players do not have a team if they cannot respect one another.
 All they have is a collection of guys/girls.
-AttitudeA coach who is mean-spirited or controlling gives off a dark vibe, and this negative energy affects athlete motivation.
-CompetitivenessLook in the mirror, and you will see your competition staring back at you.
+AttitudeA mean-spirited or controlling coach gives off a dark vibe, and this negative energy affects athlete motivation.
+CompetitivenessLook in the mirror, and your competition will be staring back at you.
 A good coach competes against other coaches and teams, while a great coach competes against herself.

-PassionPassion is what separates the coaches who make the playoffs from the ones who compete for the championship.
+PassionPassion ir separates the coaches who make the playoffs from the ones who compete for the championship.
 A coach who puts his whole self into his work with zest brings out the passion in the ones he coaches.
 TeamworkA team is greater than the sum of its parts.
 Together, a team is capable of far more than anyone, and the teams who buy into that togetherness concept are usually the teams with the best records.
 ConnectivityYour ability to make that heart connection is more than just having good communication skills.
-It means caring enough about your players that you touch the core and soul of them.
-It is what makes them work ten times harder for you than anyone else.
+It means caring enough about your players that you touch their core and soul.
+This is what makes them work ten times harder for you than anyone else.
 Winning CoachA coach's attributes are integral to her ability to lead in and out of the game.
 The following coaching qualities are found in all successful coaches.
-PhilosophyThe most successful leaders in any field, have usually thought very deeply about their profession.
+PhilosophyThe most successful leaders in any field usually think deeply about their profession.
 They have spent ages learning and perfecting their craft by reading and rubbing their shoulders with the great ones.
-VisionGet a strong vision of what you want from yourself and your team, in terms of personal goals and team goals.
+VisionGet a strong vision of what you want from yourself and your team in terms of personal goals and team goals.
 Anything you can see, you can be.

 PreparationGames are won before any team even steps on the court/field/track.
 If you fail to prepare, then prepare to fail.
 Detail-orientedThe best coaches plan with meticulous attention to detail.
-Very little escapes their notice because it is the cumulative things that make the team excellent or average.
-CommunicationStrong communication skills are one of the most important of all attributes or skills a coach can have.
+Very little escapes their notice because the cumulative things make the team excellent or average.
+CommunicationStrong communication skills are one of the most important attributes or skills a coach can have.

-PassionPassion shows that a coach intensely cares about his team, its destiny, and its individuals.
-InformationA team cannot operate efficiently without necessary information regarding plays, roles, expectations, etc. Knowledge, properly applied, is power.
-The best teams are most knowledgeable about the game, the little ins, and outs, and how the sport is played.
-DisciplineThe better a coach teaches discipline, the more disciplined her players are.
-She teaches best by withholding the things she wants until she attains the things she needs.
-Delaying gratificationThis becomes more vital to a player as he seeks to become a champion.
+PassionPassion shows that a coach cares about his team, its destiny, and its individuals.
+InformationA team cannot operate efficiently without information regarding plays, roles, expectations, etc. Knowledge, properly applied, is power.
+The best teams are the most knowledgeable about the game, its little ins and outs, and how the sport is played.
+DisciplineThe better a coach teaches discipline, the more disciplined the players are.
+They teach best by withholding what they want until they attain what is required.
+Delaying gratificationIt becomes more vital to a player as he seeks to become a champion.

-PatienceThis is one of the most overlooked and underrated qualities.
-A coach has to know when not to push, or when to bide his time, knowing that victory, or even just improvement, is around the corner.
+PatienceIt is one of the most overlooked and underrated qualities.
+A coach must know when not to push or when to bide his time, knowing that victory, or even improvement, is around the corner.
 ConnectivityCoaches must learn to be locked into their players in a way that inspires and shows that they care.
 Connectivity is being clued into what players want, need, and are trying to communicate.

-FeedbackWe believe that it makes no sense to have a good plan, communicate it well, then not give your players enough immediate information about their performance so they can improve or keep doing what they are doing.
+FeedbackIt makes no sense to have a good plan, communicate it well, and then not give your players enough immediate information about their performance so they can improve or keep doing what they are doing.

-SimplifyIt is not necessary to force-feed your players a ton of complicated strategies and plays, which will probably be very poorly executed.
-Work on a few simple ones that work well and drill them until they perform flawlessly, then tweak them from time to time.
-RecoveryIf you have worked your players well, they should be tired, even exhausted.
+SimplifyIt is unnecessary to force-feed your players many complicated strategies and plays, which will likely be poorly executed.
+Work on a few simple ones that work well, drill them until they perform flawlessly, and tweak them from time to time.
+RecoveryIf you have worked your players well, they should be exhausted.

 ConclusionTo cap it off, we have focused on three essential components of successful coaching, broken down into simple steps.
-The first of those was winning attributes, which a coach instills into their players.
+The first was winning attributes, which a coach instils into their players.
 They included respect, attitude, competitiveness, passion, and teamwork.
 Then we covered the personal qualities essential to a coach's success -- like philosophy, vision, preparation, communication, and discipline.
 Next, we gave specific winning strategies that you can use right away to coach your team to success.
 These strategies have been used for many years by the most effective coaches in the game and include a mastery of the game, the plays, and the offence/defence.
 This mastery involves giving adequate and immediate feedback, to capitalize upon good habits and eliminate bad ones.
-We gave strategies for helping your players to execute well, including having players play at different positions, to help them understand how their teammates' positions fit into the overall scheme of the game.
-So they will be versatile enough to continue to play well, even if they have to play a different position in a pinch.
-Finally, we gave you some helpful tips for helping players recover from grueling workouts.
-This included hydration, replacing lost minerals, and spending time just mentally recouping so that the player could be at their best.
+We gave strategies for helping your players execute well, including having them play at different positions to help them understand how their teammates' positions fit into the overall scheme of the game.
+This will make them versatile enough to continue to play well, even if they have to play a different position in a pinch.
+Finally, we gave you some helpful tips for helping players recover from gruelling workouts.
+It included hydration, replacing lost minerals, and spending time recouping so the player could be at their best.
 Page ReferenceIf you quote information from this page in your work, then the reference for this page is: